iammtw/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-This is the Semester project of Oject Oriented Programming Course.
+This is the Semester project of Object Oriented Programming Course.

 This Project Includes